MicrosoftDocs/architecture-center/docs/guide/multitenant/service/aad-b2c-content.md

 - You need to consider things like:
   - Is the user going to need to access more than one tenant?
   - Do you need complex permissioning and Role Based Access Control (RBAC?)
   - Do you need to federate logins to your customer's Identity Provider(s)?
-(AAD, Social Logins, etc)
+(SAML, AAD, Social Logins, etc)
   - Do you have data residency requirements?
   - What are your user personas? (ie who is logging into your software?)